-Mexican Key limes resemble common limes but are generally smaller and more rounded, roughly two inches in diameter.
+Mexican Key limes resemble common limes but are generally smaller and more rounded, roughly 3 to 5 centimeters in diameter.
 Their kelly green skin is often blushed with yellow, a sign of ripeness.
 The peel is thin and smooth, with the occasional bumpy texture.
 The rind is full of volatile oils, which are released by zesting or scratching the surface of the rind.
 The segmented, seed-bearing flesh is known for its tart juice, with bitter undertones.
 The skin color, number of seeds, and size can vary depending on growing conditions.

-Mexican limes add a tart-sweet flavor to sherbet, freezer cakes, fruit punch, numerous beverages and cocktails, and is the main ingredient in key lime pie.
-Add citric zest to enhance salads, breads, soups, vegetables, relishes and sauces.
-Citrus is a natural tenderizer for meats and is often used in marinades for this purpose. pairs well with seafood and fowl entrees and may be used as a tenderizer or in marinades.
+Mexican limes add a tart flavor to sherbet, fruit punch, numerous beverages and cocktails, and is the star ingredient in key lime pie.
+Zest or juice Mexican limes to enhance salads, breads, soups, vegetables, relishes, and sauces.
+Citrus is a natural tenderizer for meats and is often used in marinades for this purpose. pairs well with seafood and poultry and may be used as a or in marinades.
 Mexican limes can be used in salsas or in ceviche, and can be used as a substitute for other key lime varieties.
 They may also be used as a fragrant garnish or for display.
 Store Mexican Key limes at room temperature for better juicing quality.
 Refrigerate for extended storage, keep cut limes refrigerated for up to a week.

-Mexican Key limes are native to India and flourish in tropical and subtropical growing regions.
+Mexican Key limes are native to Asia and flourish in tropical and subtropical growing regions.
 They have been naturalized in several other regions outside of subtropical Asia, including South America, Mexico and Florida.
 The trees have not adapted to any other regions in America outside of Florida.
 The juice of the Mexican Key lime is often processed before it is sold commercially.
-All of the key limes sold in the general marketplace are from either Mexico or South America.
+All of the Mexican Key limes sold in the general marketplace are from either Mexico or South America.

 Restaurants currently purchasing this product as an ingredient for their menu.